-Osteoporosis is a disease of bones that leads to a decreased density of bone and subsequent increase in risk of fracture.
+Osteoporosis is a systemic disease of the bones that leads to a decreased density of bone and subsequent increased risk of fracture.
 Osteoporosis causes bones to become weak and brittle.
-Osteoporosis-related fractures most commonly occur in the hip, wrist or spine.
+Osteoporosis related fractures are most common in the hip, wrist or spine.

-Osteoporosis affects millions of people all over the world.
-It affects men and women of all races.
-Women are 4x more likely to develop osteoporosis.
-Research has shown that post-menopausal white and Asian women are at highest risk.
-Medications, healthy diet and weight-bearing exercise can help prevent bone loss and strengthen already weak bones.
-There is recent research showing that women who drink wine in moderation tend to have higher bone density than those who abstain from alcohol.
+Osteoporosis affects millions of people around the globe.
+It affects both men and women and of all races.
+Women are four times (4x) more likely to develop osteoporosis as they age.
+Scientific studies have shown that post-menopausal white women and Asian women are at the highest risk of developing osteoporosis.
+Medications, healthy diet and weight-bearing exercise can help prevent significant bone loss and strengthen already weak bones.
+There is recent evidence showing that women who drink wine in moderation tend to have higher bone density than those who abstain from alcohol altogether.